And as you expect, El Rushbo meeting ends surpassing all audience expectations every day.

 And let me give you a couple pull quotes from this piece.

-One is growth is one thing, but it is not enough where a personal benefit from growth is not assured.
+One is, growth is one thing, but it is not enough where a personal benefit from growth is not assured.

-Now, this ostensibly Gerson is one of us.
+Now, ostensibly, Gerson is one of us.

 And ostensibly, theoretically, Gerson is a capitalist.